QuantEcon/lecture-source-py/source/rst/linear_models.rst

 where :math:`x_{1t}` is the first entry of :math:`x_t`

-The first term on the right is a cumulated sum of martingale differences, and is therefore a `martingale <https://en.wikipedia.org/wiki/Martingale_%28probability_theory%29>`_
+The first term on the right is a cumulated sum of martingale differences and is therefore a `martingale <https://en.wikipedia.org/wiki/Martingale_%28probability_theory%29>`_

 The second term is a translated linear function of time